sergeyklay/space-wrangler/README.md

 $ echo "CONFLUENCE_API_TOKEN=your-confluence-api-token" >> .env
 ```

-You can create an API token in your Confluence account settings.
+Obtain an API token from: https://id.atlassian.com/manage-profile/security/api-tokens
-For more information, see [API Tokens](https://id.atlassian.com/manage-profile/security/api-tokens).
+You cannot log in with your regular password to Confluence.

 ### Quick Start